 Georgia will discuss the backstory on how she discovered her grandfather’s Holocaust-era past, and what the decade-long journey of unearthing and recording her family history entailed.
 She will share photos from her research and travels.
 The talk will be followed by a book signing.

-Tickets are $18, free for Holocaust survivors and students with valid ID.
-Registration coming soon.
+Tickets are $18 ahead of time, and $20 at the door; free for Holocaust survivors and students with valid ID.

 About We Were the Lucky Ones: We Were the Lucky Ones is Georgia’s first book and spent over four months on the New York Times Bestseller List.
 It has been translated into 13 languages, and was selected as an Audible Best Book, a Harper’s Bazaar Top Pick, a New York Post Must-Read, and a People Magazine Best New Book.
 Glamour Magazine picked We Were the Lucky Ones as “one of the best books to read” saying, “Love in the face of adversity?
 It couldn’t be more timely.”
 We Were the Lucky Ones won the 2018 Connecticut Book Award for fiction, and – in recent news – has been optioned for a limited series in television.